Protectorate General to Pacify the West: Legacy

 An 8th-century Tang dynasty Chinese clay figurine of a Sogdian man (an Eastern Iranian person) wearing a distinctive cap and face veil, possibly a camel rider or even a Zoroastrian priest engaging in a ritual at a fire temple, since face veils were used to avoid contaminating the holy fire with breath or saliva; Museum of Oriental Art (Turin), Italy.

 A painting of Yelü Bei, eldest son of Abaoji, the founder of the Liao dynasty.

 Physical remains

 In Xinjiang and the Chu valley in Central Asia, Tang era Chinese coins continued to be copied and minted after the Chinese left the area.
-Coins with both Chinese and Karoshthi inscriptions have been found in the southern Tarim Basin.
+Coins with both Chinese and Kharosthi inscriptions have been found in the southern Tarim Basin.

 Linguistic influence

 The military dominance of the Tang in Central Asia has been used as an explanation for the Turkic word for China, "Tamghaj", possibly derived from the "House of Tang" (Tangjia) instead of Tabgatch.